cosmosking2050/API/MM7/README.md

 | [DeliverReq & DeliverRsp] (/MM7/mm7DeliverMO.md) | Receive an MO message from the device. |
 | [DeliveryReportReq & DeliveryReportRsp] (/MM7/mm7DeliveryReport.md) | Receive a Delivery report for a previously submitted MT MMS Message. |

 The use of our MM7 API is only available for accounts with a paid plan.
 We support submitting MMS messages with MM7 version 5.3.0 to 6.8.0.
 Your VASPID will be your API Key.
 We will issue you a VASID to submit with your message.
-We do not require basic authentication but we do support IP Whitelisting your IP address to your account credentials.
+The VASID will be unique on each short code.
+All traffic is encrypted in transit via SSL/TLS.
+We authenticate using the VASPID, Shortcode and typically VASID.
+We support, but do not require basic authentication.
+For added security we can also authenticate your accounts IP address (IP Whitelisting) along with your other credentials.

 __Finding your VASPID (API Key)__

-You must first request access to the API from your Skycore account manager.
+You must first request access to the API from your account manager.
 Once the API is turned on, you can find your API Key in the API Settings page under your 'Account' dropdown.
+Alternatively your account manager will provide you with the Key.
+You can reset the Key at any time to revoke access.
+Your username and password for your account are seperate from your API key so you do not have to worry about a account password reset affecting your services.

 __Finding your VASID__